 Hamilton offers its students opportunities to conduct hands-on collaborative research in the sciences.
 In the summer of 2017, roughly 90 students will conduct research on campus, collaborating with faculty on projects in archaeology, biology, chemistry, computer science, geosciences, neuroscience, physics and psychology.

 Summer Research Programs

 Covering a range of topics, Emerson grant recipients explore fieldwork, laboratory and library research and the development of teaching materials.
 The students will make public presentations of their research throughout the academic year.

 The Levitt Research Fellows program is open to Hamilton students who wish to spend the summer researching a public–affairs question of their own choosing.
-Collaborating closely with a faculty advisor, fellows work full time for 10 weeks, submit a 25–page paper and prepare and present a poster during Parents’ Weekend.
+Collaborating closely with a faculty advisor, fellows work full time for 10 weeks, submit a 25–page paper and share the research findings publicly.

 Levitt Research Group Grants support groups of students that complete summer research projects under the supervision of at least one faculty advisor.
 Fieldwork or original analysis of existing data is generally required, with preference given to teams doing research in the local community.
 Projects that will be useful for policy makers and other researchers also are encouraged.